-Our friends at London Calling are celebrating one full year of blogging and what better way to mark the occasion than with an all out paint jam in one of London’s most popular painting spots.
+Our friends at London Calling blog are celebrating one full year of blogging.
+What better way to mark the occasion than with an a celebration out paint jam on Blackall Street, one of London’s most popular painting spots.

 The blog, which documents street art as it happens, has built up a great reputation over the year and become a staple of the blogging scene in the East End.
 We’ve recommended them for a while and you find links to them and more in our blogs we love to follow section.